Everyone Has Rights In Title IX Investigations

 Being falsely accused of sexual misconduct is among the most unsettling experiences it is possible to have.
 Being seated in front of a university disciplinary body and not knowing if you will be able to return to school is beyond challenging.
-Colleges and universities take misconduct charges extremely seriously and are prepared to enact swift and meaningful punishments.
+Educational institutions take misconduct charges extremely seriously and are prepared to enact swift and meaningful punishments.

 During these trying times, having a trusted, seasoned attorney by your side can mean the difference between a bright, successful future and its opposite.
 You need a lawyer who can prepare an airtight, effective defense strategy and help you navigate a trying and stress-inducing process.

 Punishments for violating a school’s honor or conduct code can be harsh.
 They may include: